-Even if it’s not snowing outside, icy roads can cause a few issues when getting out and about.
+Even if it’s not snowing outside, the icy roads of winter present a challenge for drivers.

-Whether it’s trying to keep your vehicle on the road or making sure it’s prepared for sub-zero temperatures in the first place, there are a few necessary steps you need to take to help get you ready for the harshest of conditions.
+Whether it’s trying to keep your vehicle on the road or making sure it’s prepared for sub-zero temperatures in the first place, here are some steps you can take to help get you ready for the harshest of conditions.

 Before you embark on your journey across icy roads, there are a few things you should consider to make it a little bit less dangerous and stressful.

 - Postponing any avoidable journeys until the icy roads improve.

 - Giving yourself plenty of extra time to factor in any traffic and to stop you from rushing.

 - Charging your phone before or packing a car phone charger in case of an emergency.

 - Having an AA Breakdown & Emergency Kit handy – including food and water supplies.

 - Making sure you have Halfords Breakdown Cover.